Passwordless authentication

-Passwordless authentication is an authentication method in which a user can log in to a computer system without the entering (and having to remember) a password or any other knowledge-based secret.
-In most common implementations users are asked to enter their public identifier (username, phone number, email address etc.) and then complete the authentication process by providing a secure proof of identity through a registered device or token.
+Passwordless authentication is an authentication method in which a user can log in to a computer system without entering (and having to remember) a password or any other knowledge-based secret.
+In most common implementations, users are asked to enter their public identifier (username, phone number, email address, etc.) and then complete the authentication process by providing a secure proof of identity through a registered device or token.

-Passwordless authentication methods typically rely on public-key cryptography infrastructure where the public key is provided during registration to the authenticating service (remote server, application or website) while the private key is kept on a user’s device (PC, smartphone or an external security token) and can be accessed only by providing a biometric signature or another authentication factor which is not knowledge-based.
+Passwordless authentication methods typically rely on public-key cryptography infrastructure, where the public key is provided during registration to the authenticating service (remote server, application, or website).
+In contrast, the private key is kept on a user’s device (PC, smartphone or an external security token) and can be accessed only by providing a biometric signature or another authentication factor which is not knowledge-based.

 These factors classically fall into two categories: